-Christian McBride is a six-time Grammy Award-winning bassist-composer and the host of NPR’s "Jazz Night in America."
+Christian McBride is a six-time Grammy Award-winning bassist-composer and the host of NPR’s “Jazz Night in America.”
 Since the early 1990s, he has recorded on more than 300 dates as a sideman.
-However, he has been a leader from his debut recording in 1995.
+However, beginning with his debut recording in 1995, he has been a leader.

-Aside from various stints with Sting, Chick Corea, Pat Metheny, Roy Haynes, Freddie Hubbard and George Duke, McBride has been artist-in-residence and artistic director with organizations such as Jazz House Kids, Los Angeles Philharmonic, the Jazz Museum in Harlem, Jazz Aspen and NJPAC (New Jersey Performing Arts Center, Newark).
+Aside from various stints with Sting, Chick Corea, Pat Metheny, Roy Haynes, Freddie Hubbard and George Duke, McBride has been artist-in-residence and artistic director with organizations such as Jazz House Kids, Los Angeles Philharmonic, the Jazz Museum in Harlem, Jazz Aspen and New Jersey Performing Arts Center, Newark.

-In addition, McBride hosts “The Lowdown: Conversations With Christian” on Sirius/XM and DJs at clubs as DJ Brother Mister.
-McBride was recently named the artistic director of the historic Newport Jazz Festival, taking over the reins from the festival’s longtime artistic director and founder, George Wein.
+In addition, McBride hosts “The Lowdown: Conversations With Christian” on Sirius XM and DJs at clubs as DJ Brother Mister.
+McBride was recently named the artistic director of the historic Newport Jazz Festival, taking over from the festival’s longtime artistic director and founder, George Wein.

 Please note: Biographies are based on information provided to the CSO by the artists or their representatives.
 More current information may be available on websites of the artists or their management.